 Basic Wetland Delineation (2020)

-This 5-day in-person course focuses on application of the Regional Supplements and the portions of the 1987 Wetland Delineation Manual still valid as used by the Army Corps of Engineers (Corps) and numerous state governments.
+This 5-day in-person course satisfies the requirements for basic wetland delineation training as specified by the United States Army Corps of Engineers (USACE) and certification programs in many states.
+Classroom and field work focuses on application of the Regional Supplements and the portions of the 1987 Wetland Delineation Manual still valid as used by the Army Corps of Engineers (Corps) and numerous state governments.
 Learn the technical guidelines for wetland delineations, field indicators of hydrophytic vegetation, hydric soils, and wetland hydrology, methods for making jurisdictional determinations and methods to apply in difficult situations.
 Class time is divided between lecture and fieldwork (24 lecture, 16 field = 40 contact hours).
 Scroll down for dates, locations, and a more specific list of topics covered.

 Materials include a 2017 Pocket Guide to Hydric Soil Field Indicators, printed lecture notes, and a USB drive containing current 1987 Wetland Delineation Manual, Regional Supplements, Plant Lists, and other references.